Happy Monday! Back to work, back to the grind. But its a short week for us this week, Good Friday is coming up! Gotta love that.

 I like these with some avocado slices on them too to add a little creaminess, but next time, I’m going to drizzle them in our Cashew Sauce with Sriracha and Cilantro or our Avocado Ranch Dip.
 Or hell, I’ll just try them both.
 I will be making these tacos for dinner often… I may add some chipotle to the cashew sauce instead of the sriracha though.
 These are a mexican dish after all.

 I got these corn tortillas at whole foods the other day and I love, love them!
 You have to give them a flash in a hot pan before you use them, but they are awesome!
 The flavor is great and they are super pliable and thin.
-If you don’t have a whole foods close by, you could always make your own corn or flour tortillas or you could try our Gluten Free Flour Tortilla recipe.
+If you don’t have a whole foods close by, you could always make your own corn tortillas with this recipe.
+Its SO easy.
 If all else fails, you can just pick up some regular corn tortillas.
 I find them to not be as pliable as these, but if you throw them in a hot pan for a min on each side it helps.
 As long as you eat them right away.

 Looking at these pictures right now is giving me a craving in the worse way!
 These are going on the list again for next weeks dinner.
 Yum!

 Side Note about Meat for these Steak Tacos:

 Butcher Box is a fabulous company that delivers grass-fed, pastured, free range, humanely raised meat products right to your door.
 Grass-fed meat is full of healthy fats, omega-3s and antioxidants.
 Plus, they have a fabulous price point (better than the same quality of meat in the grocery store) AND your order is delivered directly to your door!
 Its win win!

 If you click the link below, you will get 10$ off your first order and free bacon!
 They often sweeten the deal from time to time and you will see that offer by clicking on the picture as well.

 (we earn a small commission when you purchase through our link and we so appreciate your support)